-Bake up a pan of Homemade Gingerbread for the warm and tingly taste of the winter holiday season.
-This simple recipe produces moist and tender cake flavored with the pleasant bite of ginger spice.
-Molasses provides depth of flavor and body.
+Bake up a pan of Homemade Gingerbread for a warm spiced flavor of the winter season.
+This simple recipe produces moist and tender cake flavored with ginger spice and molasses.

-As you no doubt know, gingerbread is really cake and not bread.
-According to Wikipedia, in past centuries ginger was preserved in honey.
-This candied confection was referred to as gingerbread.
-Nowadays, of course, we buy dried, powdered ginger for use in all sorts of sweet and savory recipes.
+As you no doubt know, gingerbread is actually cake (and not bread) filled with warm spices including a generous amount of dried, powdered ginger for use in all sorts of sweet and savory recipes.

 Throughout the Middle Ages in Europe, gingerbread was baked into cakes, cookies, and gingerbread men which are still popular around the holidays.
 The candy studded gingerbread house that has become a tradition wherever Christmas is celebrated has its origins in Germany.